robotology/icub-main/bindings/README.txt

  * Create a new build directory for e.g. python binding, and enter it.
  * Run cmake with the directory this README.txt is in as its source directory.
+ * Set one of CREATE_PYTHON, CREATE_JAVA, ... options to TRUE/ON.
+ * Set *only* *one* option on.
+For multiple languages, use multiple build directories.
  * Go ahead and compile.
 If you have trouble, consider rebuilding the ICUB repository with ICUB_SHARED_LIBRARY set to TRUE/ON.